-If the code - as given - is NOT serially executed, but we have independent processing units near both gates, it can happen that both access the "accumulator" personsInStore contemporaneously(perhaps simultaneously would be better).
+If the code - as given - is NOT serially executed, but we have independent processing units near both gates, it can happen that both access the "accumulator" personsInStore contemporaneously.

-Of course there is no such thing as contemporaneousness, but you never know and this is in fact the basic philosophical issue of digitising signals ...
+Of course there is no such thing as contemporaneousness, but you never know and this is in fact the basic philosophical issue of digitising signals...

-Now assume the department store technician is a Propeller fan $\odot$ and runs "exit-supervision" in COGA and "entrance-supervision" in COGB
+Now assume the department store technician is a Propeller fan and runs "exit-supervision" in COGA and "entrance-supervision" in COGB

-'''

-' department store ex09C

-CON

-entPin = 2

-exPin = 3

-VAR

-LONG personsInStore

-PUB main

-PersonsInStore := 0

-cognew(@entrance, @ personsInStore)

-cognew(@exit, @ personsInStore)

-DAT

-ORG 0

-entrance

-WAITPEQ :null, #entPin

-WAITPNE :null, #entPin

-RDLONG :e, PAR

-ADD :e, #1

-WRLONG :e, PAR

-JMP #entrance

-:null LONG 0

-RES

-:e

-1

-'note that this ORG is most important!

-ORG 0

-exit

-WAITPEQ :null, #exPin

-WAITPNE :null, #exPin

-RDLONG :a, PAR

-SUB :a, #1

-WRLONG :a, PAR

-JMP #exit

-:null LONG 0

-RES

-1

-:a

-'''

-It is obvious that you will get into trouble if we encounter the following scenario:

-RDLONG a,..
+' department store ex09C CON entPin = 2exPin = 3VAR LONG personsInStore PUB main PersonsInStore := 0 cognew(@entrance, @ personsInStore) cognew(@exit, @ personsInStore) DAT ORG 0 entrance WAITPEQ : null, #entPin WAITPNE : null, #entPin RDLONG : e, PAR ADD : e, #1 WRLONG : e, PAR JMP #entrance : null LONG O RES 1 : e 'note that this ORG is most important!
+ORG O exi t WAITPEQ : null, #exPin WAITPNE : null, #exPin RDLONG : a, PAR SUB : a, #1 WRLONG : a, PAR JMP #exit : null LONG O RES : a It is obvious that you will get into trouble if we encounter the following scenario: RDLONG a,..
 ADD a, #1 RDLONG e,..
 ADD e, #1 WRLONG a,..
 WRLONG e,..
 One entering customer will not be counted.
-The probability for this is unknown...
+The probability for this is unknown ...
 But can we fix this bug principally?

-Well, we just have to chain the three instructions: RDLONG - ADD - WRLONG to an unbreakable ("un-interruptible") unit!

-Standard processors generally give you one or the other (or both)

-of the following solutions::
+Well, we just have to chain the three instructions: RDLONG - ADD -WRLONG to an unbreakable ("un-interruptable") unit!
+Standard processors generally give you one or the other (or both) of the following solutions ::

 - "Disable Interrupts"

-A special "ReadAndModify" instruction
+- A special "ReadAndModify" instruction

-Having separate hardware, only the second solution is applicable; the "ReadAndModify" instruction on the Propeller is called LOCKSET or LOCKCLEAR respectively.
+Having separate hardware, only the second solution is applicable; the "ReadAnd Modify" instruction on the Propeller is called LOCKSET or LOCKCLEAR respectively.